GetStream/react-native-activity-feed/README.md

 The official React Native integration library for Stream, a web service for building scalable newsfeeds and activity streams.

+Note: The user interface for the activity feed can vary widely across different apps.
+Most of our activity feed customers integrate with Stream via their backend and build their own UI.
+This takes advantage of Stream’s scalability while keeping full control over the UI.
+This library is only updated and improved sporadically.

 ## TL;DR built-in components for social networks and regular apps

 - Flat feeds